ministryofjustice/opg-event-store/domains/POAS/events/application-updated/index.md

 name: application-updated
 version: 0.0.1
 summary: |
-  Announces changes to the core data of an draft LPA application
+  The draft LPA application's details have changed
 producers:
   - opg.poas.makeregister
 consumers:
   - opg.poas.sirius
 owners:
   - vega
   - mrlpa
 ---

+## Context

+The donor is drafting their LPA online.

-## Details
+## Trigger

-When a donor creates an application in MRLPA, or later updates their details, this event is triggered.
+When a donor creates an application in MRLPA, or later updates their personal details in MRLPA.

+## Effect

-Sirius uses the event to keep a copy of the donor's identity, allowing OPG staff to search for the case and provide application support.
+Sirius uses the event to keep a copy of the donor's personal details as a Draft LPA.
+OPG staff can then search for the case in Sirius to provide support during the application process.

 <NodeGraph title="Consumer / Producer Diagram" />